toobstar/toobstar.github.io/content/posts/2023-10-01_risk_theory.md

 Further it provides the business with a tool to understand the impediments to achieving it's strategic goals, and to validate whether the efforts of the team are appropriately resourced and structured to achieve the risk mitigation goals.

 It may come to light that areas of uncertainty are not getting sufficient focus, or how risks owned by one team become impediments to another teams goals.
-The conversations that follow this analysis put structure behind the cut and thrust of executive engagement we should expect our leadership team to be engaged in.
+The conversations that follow this analysis put structure behind the cut and thrust of executive engagement we should expect our leadership team to be handling.

 ## Governance Model